Alex Verdugo Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.15).
+- The Royals' 5.17 team ERA ranks 28th across all league pitching staffs.

-- Royals pitchers combine to rank 23rd in baseball in home runs allowed (176 total, 1.3 per game).
+- Royals pitchers combine to give up 177 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- Marsh makes the start for the Royals, his eighth of the season.
-He is 0-7 with a 5.47 ERA and 59 strikeouts through 49 1/3 innings pitched.
+- Clarke (2-4) gets the start for the Royals, his second of the season.

-- The righty's most recent appearance was on Sunday against the Seattle Mariners, when he threw 5 2/3 innings, surrendering three earned runs while allowing five hits.

-- The 25-year-old has put up an ERA of 5.47, with 10.8 strikeouts per nine innings, in 11 games this season.
-Opponents have a .262 batting average against him.
+- His last appearance came out of the bullpen on Thursday when the righty tossed one scoreless inning against the Pittsburgh Pirates without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.